-Be a Canadian citizen or permanent resident
+- You are a Canadian citizen or permanent resident.

 How to apply

-Successful recipients will be notified by email in December.
-Funds will be disbursed via cheque or direct deposit.
+Successful recipients will be notified by email by the end of January.
+Funds will be sent by direct deposit.

-- Housing: rental agreement and payment receipt
+- Housing rental agreement and payment receipt

 - Tax returns, child care receipts, and other similar documents demonstrating financial need

 If you’re unable to provide the requested documents in a timely manner, you may no longer be eligible for the grant.